russhustle/leetpattern/docs/md/0406_queue_reconstruction_by_height.md

-## 406. Queue Reconstruction By Height
+## 406. Queue Reconstruction by Height

+-   Reconstruct the queue.